Jack Nissenthall: Operation Jubilee

 Operation Jubilee, or the Dieppe Raid, was an Allied attack on the German-occupied port of Dieppe during the Second World War.
 The raid took place on the northern coast of France on 19 August 1942.

 Nissenthall was selected to enter the Pourville Radar Station to gain vital intelligence on the new German Freya radar, and was escorted by a team of 11 men from the South Saskatchewan Regiment, to protect him but also to prevent his capture, due to his exceptional technical knowledge.

-He was to attempt to enter the radar station and learn its secrets, accompanied by a small unit of 11 men of the Saskatchewans as bodyguards.
-Nissenthall volunteered for the mission fully aware that, due to the highly sensitive nature of his knowledge of Allied radar technology, his Saskatchewan bodyguard unit was under orders to kill him if necessary to prevent him from being captured.
+Nissenthall volunteered for the mission fully aware that, due to the highly sensitive nature of his knowledge of Allied radar technology, his escort was under orders to kill him if necessary to prevent him from being captured.
 He also carried a cyanide pill as a last resort.

 Nissenthall and his bodyguards failed to enter the radar station due to strong defences, but Nissenthall was able to crawl up to the rear of the station under enemy fire and cut all telephone wires leading to it.
 This forced the crew inside to resort to radio transmissions to talk to their commanders, transmissions which were intercepted by listening posts on the south coast of England.
-The Allies were able to learn a great deal about the location and density of German radar stations along the channel coast thanks to this one single act, which helped to convince Allied commanders of the importance of developing radar jamming technology.
+The Allies were able to learn a great deal about the location and density of German radar stations along the channel coast thanks to this single act, which helped to convince Allied commanders of the importance of developing radar jamming technology.
 Of this small unit, only Nissenthall and one other returned safely to England.

 Due to the clandestine nature of his mission, he was not presented any awards for his actions.